 8 Tips for Travelling With Contact Lenses

 Advances in science and technology have made perfect vision achievable for nearly everyone.
 And few things are as emblematic of how far the science of vision correction has come as contact lenses.
-But as amazing and convenient as today’s contact lenses are they still require you to be mindful of how you wear them, handle them and transport them.
-These issues take on special significance when travelling, whether it’s for business or pleasure.
+But as amazing and convenient as today’s daily contact lenses are they still require you to be mindful of how you wear them, handle them and transport them.
+These issues take on special significance when traveling, whether it’s for business or pleasure.
 Is it safe to wear contacts on the plane?
 Can you get your bottle of cleaning solution through security?
 Can you wear your contacts in the hotel pool?
 Of course, the more you travel with your contacts the more dealing with such questions will become automatic.
-But if you’re new to contacts lenses you’re going to want to pay attention to the following tips for travelling with your contacts.
+But if you’re new to contact lenses you’re going to want to pay attention to the following tips for traveling with your contacts.

 8 Timely Tips for Traveling with Contacts

 Contact lenses represent one of the great advances in medical technology of the past century.
 But for all the scientific progress that went into their creation, they don’t take care of themselves.
-Keep the following tips in mind when travelling and you’ll ensure your contacts don’t become an issue on your next trip.
+Keep the following tips in mind when traveling and you’ll ensure your contacts don’t become an issue on your next trip.

 - Limit their use on the plane - Short commuter flights don’t represent any particular danger but on long transcontinental or international flights you should limit the amount of time you have your contacts in.
 In fact, it might be best to not put them in until you arrive at your destination.
 Why?
-Because the environment inside the aeroplane is exceptionally dry (humidity is often as low as 20%) causing your eyes to dry out over the course of the flight.
+Because the environment inside the airplane is exceptionally dry (humidity is often as low as 20%) causing your eyes to dry out over the course of the flight.
 But not just your eyes.
 Your contacts dry out too.
 And when they do they tend to lose integrity.
 That is, their shape begins to distort affecting how you see through them and how they feel on your eyes.
-If you feel you need to wear your contacts on the plane do yourself and your eyes a favour by taking them out if you decide you want to get some sleep.
+If you feel you need to wear your contacts on the plane do yourself and your eyes a favor by taking them out if you decide you want to get some sleep.
 Also, have some rewetting solution on hand and use it when you do have the contacts in.

 - Pack them in your carry on bag - The natural impulse may be to store your contact lens-related materials in your main luggage but that would be a mistake.
 After all, what happens if your luggage is lost or gets forwarded to the wrong city and you need to wait a week for it to be returned?
 What happens is that you are in a very tight spot.
-The way to avoid this when travelling is to pack your contacts and all related materials in your carry-on bag.
+The way to avoid this when traveling is to pack your contacts and all related materials in your carry-on bag.
 This way they go wherever you go and you can read all those airline forms you’ll need to fill out related to your lost luggage.